OUR NETWORK

 Most importantly, data from the registry continues to enable us to document a significant reduction in interstage mortality for infants cared for by teams participating in the collaborative.
 Cumulative aggregate interstage mortality decreased from 9.5% to 5.1%, a relative reduction of 46%.
 Performance on key outcome measures also improved and for the first time NPC-QIC demonstrated significant reduction in the number of infants experiencing interstage growth failure.
 Cumulative aggregate growth failure centerline has been reduced from 18.6% to 13.3%, a relative reduction of 28.4%.
 There has also been a significant reduction in the number of infants admitted during the interstage for major medical problems.

 The hard work of the now 69 centers has resulted in a wealth of knowledge about the best way to care for these complex infants and to achieve better outcomes.
-An Infographic summarizes the outcomes and collaborative’s success which is updated and published quarterly on this website.
-To synthesize the identified best practices, NPC-QIC created the Interstage Change Package to assist teams in improving their care and outcomes.
+An Infographic summarizes the outcomes and collaborative’s success from Phase I. To synthesize the identified best practices, NPC-QIC created the Interstage Change Package to assist teams in improving their care and outcomes.

 Phase II